-This update is the tenth in a series of regular updates on the state of the project.
+This update is the eleventh in a series of regular updates on the state of the project.

 Only changes that have been accepted and merged in Mobile NixOS are chronicled here.
 There’s always more work currently in-progress.

 During the month 14 pull requests were merged.

 Some interesting changes were made during the month, let’s look at some of them.

 The goal of this change is to make the kernel derivations as lean as possible, relying on the builder, rather than relying on copy-pasting common patterns around.